bonn0062/github_welcome_wall/welcome_wall.md

 *The most effective way to do it, is to do it.*
 <br>— Amelia Earhart
 <br>
+*Problem Solving is an art. but it takes a spirit and will to efficiently solve the problem.*
+<br>— Utsav Pandya
 <br>
 *It is amazing what you can accomplish if you do not care who gets the credit.*
 <br>- Harry S Truman